DOSn3rd/gpx2srt/README.md

 haversine =< 0.4.5
 gpxpy =< 1.1.2

-Both sould be avalible from pip
+Both should be avalible from pip

 -------